-For most people, moose are a pretty foreign concept, but for some, they're part of everyday life.
-Michelle Carstensen, Wildlife Health Program Supervisor at Minnesota Department of Natural Resources, gave mental_floss the scoop on these furry giants.
+Many people may never encounter a moose in the wild, but for some, they’re part of everyday life.
+Michelle Carstensen, wildlife health group leader for the Minnesota Department of Natural Resources, gave us the scoop on these furry giants.

 1. Moose are huge.